The Divorce Whisperer

 How are you spreading the word about this legal option?

-I co-founded the Sacramento Collaborative Practice Group in 1997 and was its first president, and I’m still president!
+I co-founded the Sacramento Collaborative Divorce Group in 1997 and was its first president, and I’m still president!
 We now have 100 members from various professional disciplines and we have a training team; we’re about to do our 16th two- day basic interdisciplinary training.
-I was also the first president of Collaborative Practice California, a statewide organization of about 22 practice groups that I helped found 12 years ago.
+I was also the first president of Collaborative Divorce California, a statewide organization of about 22 practice groups that I helped found 12 years ago.
 We need people to be trained.
 You can’t just say, “I’m a collaborative lawyer.”
 There’s a major paradigm shift from being an advocate for a client to allowing the collaborative process to work.
 As an attorney, you’re trained that if there’s silence, you fill it.
 You learn in mediation training that silence can be very important because it allows your client to think.

 I always ask, “Do you want to be able to dance with your former spouse at your child’s wedding?”
 I try to get clients to focus on the future.
 What does this process mean to you?